jeromeetienne/AR.js/README.md

 - Some reports it working on windows phone edge!!
 [13fps on Lumia 950](https://twitter.com/leinadkalpot/status/834299384510763012)
   Ok it is slow at the moment but still! it run on window phone, it is amazing :)

-# Standing on the shoulders of giants
+# Standing on the Shoulders of Giants

 So we shown it is now possible to do 60fps web-based augmented reality on a phone.
 This is great for sure but how did we get here ?
 By standing on the shoulders of giants!